-The programdirector must monitor clinical experience and education (duty hours) and adjust schedules as necessary to mitigate excessive service demands and/or fatigue.
+The programdirector must monitor duty hours and adjust schedules as necessary to mitigate excessive service demands and/or fatigue.
 The program director must also monitorthe need for and ensure the provision of backup support systems when patient care responsibilities are unusually difficult or prolonged.
 In accordance with duty hours and transition of care requirements, the programs must have a process in place to ensure continuity of care in the event that a resident may be unable to perform patient care duties due to fatigue, illness or other impairments.

 AUTHORSHIP POLICY(Effective 10/26/2017)